celestiaorg/op-alt-da/README.md

 ## Fallback Storage

 The server supports optional fallback storage for resilience.
-When enabled:
+When enabled, fallback always performs both:

-- **write_through**: After successful Celestia submission, blob is also written to fallback
+- **Write-through**: After successful Celestia submission, blob is also written to fallback asynchronously
-- **read_fallback**: If blob not found in Celestia, attempt to read from fallback
+- **Read-fallback**: If blob not found in Celestia, attempt to read from fallback
-- **both**: Enable both write-through and read-fallback (default)
+- **Read-through**: When blob is found in Celestia, it's also written to fallback for future requests

 Fallback failures are non-fatal and logged as warnings.